+Students with special needs or disabilities are often at a great risk of being bullied, both directly and indirectly.
+The bullying is usually about their specific difficulties or their appearance.
+This is compounded by the fact that these students may not be able to articulate their experiences.
 Research shows that 75% of bullying in primary schools takes place in the playground.
 Both boys and girls bully and can bully as individuals or as members of a group.
 Students who bully others come from any kind of social or cultural background.
 Adult bullying of children also occurs and is equally unacceptable.

-Bullying hurts and can have a devasting effect on an individual.
+Bullying hurts and can have a devastating effect on an individual.
 No one deserves to be a victim of bullying and everybody has the right to be treated with respect.
-Adults or children who are bullying needs to learn different ways of behaving.
+Adults or children who are bullying need to learn different ways of behaving.
 As a school, we have a responsibility to respond promptly and effectively to any issues of bullying or perceived bullying.